Alexandre0911/money-manager/README.md

 Firstly you need to run "Installer.bat" to install the required libs.

-Finally, you can run Money Manager.exe
+Finally, you can run main.pyw